Drakensberg: Composition

 The geological composition of Drakensberg (escarpment wall) varies considerably along its more than 1000 km length.
 The Limpopo and Mpumalanga Drakensberg are capped by an erosion resistant quartzite layer that is part of the Transvaal Supergroup, which also forms the Magaliesberg to the north and northwest of Pretoria.
 These rocks are more than 2000 million years old.
 South of the 26°S parallel the Drakensberg escarpment is composed of Ecca shales, which belong to the Karoo Supergroup, and they are 300 million years old.
 The portion of the Drakensberg that forms the KwaZulu-Natal – Free State border is formed by slightly younger Beaufort rocks (250 million years old) that also are part of the Karoo Supergroup.

 The Ecca and Beaufort groups are composed of sedimentary rocks that are less erosion resistant than the other rocks that make up the Drakensberg escarpment.
 Therefore, this portion of escarpment is not so impressive as the Mpumalanga and Lesotho stretches of the Drakensberg.
 The Drakensberg that form the northeastern and eastern borders of Lesotho, as well as the Eastern Cape Drakensberg, are composed of a thick layer of basalt (lava) that erupted 180 million years ago.
 That layer rests on the youngest of the Karoo Supergroup sediments, the Clarens sandstone, which was laid down under desert conditions, about 200 million years ago.

 Geography

 Peaks

 The highest peak is Thabana Ntlenyana, at 3482 m.
-Other notable peaks include Mafadi (3450 m), Makoaneng at 3416 m, Njesuthi at 3408 m, Champagne Castle at 3377 m, Giant's Castle at 3315 m, Ben Macdhui at 3001 m, and Popple Peak at 3331 m, all of these are in the area bordering on Lesotho, which contains an area popular for hikers, Cathedral Peak.
+Other notable peaks include Mafadi at 3450 m, Makoaneng at 3416 m, Njesuthi at 3408 m, Champagne Castle at 3377 m, Giant's Castle at 3315 m, Ben Macdhui at 3001 m, and Popple Peak at 3331 m, all of these are in the area bordering on Lesotho, which contains an area popular for hikers, Cathedral Peak.
 North of Lesotho the range becomes lower and less rugged until entering Mpumalanga where the quartzite mountains of the Transvaal Drakensberg are loftier and more broken and they form the eastern rim of the Transvaal Basin, the Blyde River Canyon lying within this stretch.
 The geology of this section is the same as, and continuous with, that of the Magaliesberg.